Grandma’s Cozy Farmhouse is the epitome of hospitality and conviviality that defines a perfect Airbnb stay in a small town in Idaho.

 Inside Grandma’s Cozy Farmhouse

 As soon as you enter the cottage, you instantly know why the place is called Grandma’s Cozy Farmhouse.
 Indeed, the warmth and coziness prevail here.
-From snug knitted slippers stored in a low wicker basket by the entrance door, to homemade cookies sitting in a glass container on the table, and a handwritten welcome note on the kitchen counter, every detail in the house speaks about thoughtful and caring character of grandma we never saw, but felt like we knew.
+From snug knitted slippers stored in a low wicker basket by the entrance door, to homemade cookies sitting in a glass container on the table, and a handwritten welcome note on the kitchen counter, every detail in the house speaks about thoughtful and caring character of the grandma we never saw, but felt like we knew.

 At the same time, the room doesn’t steer clear of modern furniture.
 A large TV and black leather massage chairs fit perfectly, adding a stylish blend of new and old.